What we know about the shooting in El Paso, Texas

 A shooting at at a sprawling shopping complex in El Paso on Saturday left at least 20 people dead, Texas Gov. Greg Abbott said.

-Police have a 21-year-old man in custody in connection with the shooting.
+Police say they have a 21-year-old man in custody in connection with the shooting.

 Here's what we know: